 Airport taxes, security charges and fuel surcharges

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled Norwegian Airlines flight to Stockholm.
-On arrival we transfer to the centrally located Scandic Klara (3T+), with the rest of the day free to settle into your surroundings.
+On arrival we transfer to the centrally located Scandic Klara (3T+) or Clarion Hotel Amaranten (3T+), with the rest of the day free to settle into your surroundings.

 Day 2 Stockholm